Adversarial Attacks in Weight-Space Classifiers: Abstract

 \section{Abstract}

-Implicit Neural Representations (INRs) have been recently garnering increasing interest in various research fields, mainly due to their ability to represent large, complex data in a compact and continuous manner.
+Implicit Neural Representations (INRs) have been recently garnering increasing interest in various research fields, mainly due to their ability to represent large, complex data in a compact, continuous manner.
 Past work further showed that numerous popular downstream tasks can be performed directly in the INR parameter-space.
 Doing so can substantially reduce the computational resources required to process the represented data in their native domain.
 A major difficulty in using modern machine-learning approaches, is their high susceptibility to adversarial attacks, which have been shown to greatly limit the reliability and applicability of such methods in a wide range of settings.
-In this work, we show that parameter-space models trained for classification are inherently robust to adversarial attacks -- without the need of any robust training.
-To support our claims, we develop a novel suite of adversarial attacks targeting parameter-space classifiers, and furthermore analyze practical considerations of attacking parameter-space classifiers.
+In this work, we perform an in-depth security analysis of the behavior of weight-space classifiers under adversarial attacks.
+Our study reveals that parameter-space models trained for classification exhibit increased robustness to standard white-box adversarial attacks compared to standard classifiers that operate in the original signal space.
+This is achieved without the need of any robust training.
+We source this robust behavior to the phenomenon of gradient-obfuscation promoted during the INR optimization process, and pinpoint the limitations of this robustness under alternative adversarial approaches.
+To support our claims, we develop a novel suite of adversarial attacks targeting parameter-space classifiers, and furthermore analyze practical considerations of such attacks.